mathjax/MathJax/docs/rst/installation.rst

     cd mathjax
     git pull origin
-    # if fonts.zip is updated, do the following as well:
-    rm -rf fonts
-    unzip fonts.zip

 to udpate your copy of MathJax to the current release version.
-If the ``fonts.zip`` file has been updated, you will need to remove the old fonts directory and unpack the new one bring your installation up to date.
 If you keep MathJax updated in this way, you will be sure that you have the latest bug fixes and new features as they become available.

 This gets you the current development copy of MathJax, which is the "bleeding-edge" version that contains all the latest changes to MathJax.
 At times, however, these may be less stable than the "release" version.
 If you prefer to use the most stable version (that may not include all the latest patches and features), use ``git tag -l`` to see all versions and use ``git checkout <tag_name>`` to checkout that version of MathJax.
 When you want to upgrade to a new release, you will need to repeat this for the latest release tag.

 .. _getting-mathjax-svn: